localhost→www

 redirect_uri = https://...xpos.to/cb

-The ssh command covers 90% of cases.
-For CLI scripts, preview environments, and framework dev-servers, grab a library — same tunnels, one command.
+The ssh command covers most cases.
+When you'd rather not shell out, drop in a library — same tunnels, one call.

 Pay when you need more.
 Never to get started.